-- 5.8.4 The Key Adult will then identify initial support (e.g. breakfast, uniform, silent support) and inform the class team as appropriate. (see section 5.6) Professional Confidentiality. - 5.8.5 If, as a result of the interventions made, further safeguarding concerns arise, then the usual Wargrave House referral procedures will be followed (section 6).
+The Key Adult will then identify initial support (e.g. breakfast, uniform, silent support) and inform the class team as appropriate.

+If, as a result of the interventions made, further safeguarding concerns arise, then the usual Wargrave House referral procedures will be followed.

-5.9 Searching Students and their Possessions
+Searching Students and their Possessions

-- 5.9.1 The DSL (or any other staff in her absence) can authorise a search of students or their possessions (including bags, and other personal storage) without their consent if there are reasonable grounds for doing so.
+The DSL (or any other staff in her absence) can authorise a search of students or their possessions (including bags, and other personal storage) without their consent if there are reasonable grounds for doing so.
 The conduct of student searches is a power available to the DSL, not a duty.
-Reasonable force may be used to execute the search however this must only be carried out by Team-Teach trained staff (Policy no. 4)
+Reasonable force may be used to execute the search however this must only be carried out by PROACT-SCIP trained staff.

-- 5.9.2 Where the DSL has authorised a search, there should be at least 2 adults present (1 being the DSL or a member of the Senior Leadership Team deputising in her absence).
+Where the DSL has authorised a search, there should be at least 2 adults present (1 being the DSL or a member of the Senior Leadership Team deputising in her absence).
 A written record of any search must be completed as soon as possible (see Appendix 9).
 The 'Record of Search' book will be kept in the DSL's office.
 A copy of a completed form will then be placed on the student's file.

-- 5.9.3 Staff may lawfully search electronic devices, without consent or parental permission, if there is a suspicion that the student has a device prohibited by school/college rules, or the staff member has good reason to suspect the device may be used to:
+Staff may lawfully search electronic devices, without consent or parental permission, if there is a suspicion that the student has a device prohibited by school/college rules, or the staff member has good reason to suspect the device may be used to:

 - cause harm,

 - disrupt teaching,

 - break school rules,

 - commit an offence,

 - cause personal injury, or

 - damage property.